singularityhub/interface/docs/pages/plugins/globus.md

 ![img/plugin-globus-update-tokens.png](img/globus/update-tokens.png)

-But if you issued this command when you created the container, since we retrieve a refresh token you shouldn't need to do this twice.
+If you have a Globus endpoint, this means that you should issue the commands to `update_tokens.py`.
+If you didn't make one entirely, then start with `globus-create.sh`.
+A token coincides with a refresh token so you shouldn't need to do this twice.
 Instead, you should see a table of endpoints under scope `my-endpoints` and `shared-with-me`.

 ![img/globus-endpoints.png](img/globus/globus-endpoints.png)